Understanding Lambrusco: An Overview

 Taste and Flavor Profile

-Lambrusco wines are famous for their effervescence.
-They span a range of flavors from sweet to dry, although many Italian producers today focus on drier styles.
-The wines are often light to medium-bodied with noticeable acidity, making them refreshing and versatile.
-Common flavor notes include cherry, blackberry, violet, and rhubarb.
-Their bubbles add a playful touch to the wine, giving it a lively feel.
+Lambrusco wines are famous for their effervescence, which makes them incredibly food-friendly.
+They span a range from sweet to bone dry, though many Italian producers today focus on drier styles that actually pair better with meals.
+The wines are light to medium-bodied with noticeable acidity, making them refreshing rather than heavy.

 Pairing Lambrusco with Food